mountainmochi/Data_Science_Portfolio/README.md

 # Data Science Portfolio

 Welcome to my Data Science Portfolio.
-This portfolio showcases a comprehensive collection of projects along with presentations, each reflecting my expertise in data science.
+This portfolio showcases a comprehensive collection of projects and presentations, each reflecting my expertise in data science.

 Spanning across multiple domains, the portfolio demonstrates my adeptness in applying cutting-edge techniques and tools.
 In cases where data or code is absent, it is often due to file size limitations or privacy considerations.